Sept. 16- To Roncesvalles: 16 miles (adjusted to 20 miles for inclines), nine hours

 It’s raining again!
 Again, the downhills are steep and we realize we are in for another day like yesterday, only at a slightly lesser altitude.

 We won’t be able to see much of Zubiri because of the weather, so we hunker down in the lounge of the El Patio de Avellano Alburgue and chat with others.
 This one is much nicer than the previous one; smaller and more modern with laundry service.
 A lovely Australian woman shares her secret of asking Reception to book her next evening’s accommodations.
 She’s already done the research, so we decide to follow her to her next few stops.

 We enjoy another great Alburgue dinner.
 Tonight, our dinner partners are from Korea, France and New Zealand.
 I am fascinated by the women traveling alone and ask them so many questions.
 They all agree that the Camino is unlike any other trip.
 Yes, they are solo, but they seldom feel alone.

 Sept.
 18- To Pamplona: 13 miles, six hours

 The rain has stopped, but has left behind so much mud.
 It’s slippery going, whether we’re walking up or down.
 We take a break to view an old church that’s being renovated.
 They will also stamp our pilgrim passport for a small donation.
 We meet a gentleman from South Africa who is in charge of the project and is so excited to share his many stories with us.

-I really felt like eating an apple and had mentioned it a few times.
+I really feel like eating an apple and mention it a few times during the day.
 Then, just around the bend, in the middle of nowhere, is a man selling fruit on the side of the road.
 It was one of the best apples I ever had.
 The Camino provides!

 I find that rather than letting my mind wander, I am in deep concentration all day, watching my footing.
 A New Yorker, who walks with me a bit, agrees.
 She says it’s a gift to have all the cobwebs cleared out of our minds and it will make us sharper thinkers in the end.